bradendubois/do-calculus/readme_sections/README_1.md

 - re (used in probabilistic function evaluation / parsing text into respective Outcomes and Interventions)
 - numpy (used in formatting conditional probability tables to strings)
 - math (used in formatting conditional probability tables to strings)
+- operator (used in getting a class attribute, used in topological sorting)

 ## Installation